ApnikaPanika/Quizz-game/README.md

 ```

-If something doesn't work I would suggest to run this command:
+If something doesn't work I would suggest running this command:
 ### Lints and fixes files
 ```
 npm run lint
 ```
-or follow the recomendation in your terminal
+or follow the recommendations in your terminal

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).